Boorman Family Genealogy - Growing Our Family Tree

 According to another experienced COMPTON researcher, Colonel Harry COMPTON was married three times.

-When Harry came to PEI in 1803, he brought along his son Thomas, daughter Charlotte and a housekeeper, although his youngest daughter Lyne must have joined him later (perhaps in 1811 when Harry visited England) because Lyne COMPTON died in PEI in 1816 at the age of 23.
-Colonel Harry built a grand house which he named The Pavilion on his extensive property on Lot 17 in PEI and became immersed for a time in the local militia, politics and religions of the region.
-By 1821 Colonel Harry Childeroy COMPTON had moved to Paris France and he bought a chateau in St Launeuc Normandy where he died in 1839.
+When Harry came to PEI in 1803, he brought along his son Thomas, daughter Charlotte and a housekeeper.
+His youngest daughter Lyne must have joined him later (perhaps in 1811 when Harry visited England) because Lyne COMPTON died in PEI in 1816 at the age of 23.
+Colonel Harry built a grand house that he named The Pavilion on his extensive property on Lot 17 in PEI and became immersed for a time in the local militia, politics and religions of the region.
+By 1821, Colonel Harry Childeroy COMPTON had moved to Paris France and he bought a chateau in St Launeuc Normandy where he died in 1839.
 His daughter Charlotte also left PEI, as she died in Brittany France in 1878.
 Harry left his son Thomas in charge of his colonial affairs in PEI.

 Long standing family stories claim that Harry COMPTON's mother was an orphaned French heiress named Frances Mount CHILDEROY with unknown parentage, who was adopted by the COMPTON family who owned land in Amport Hampshire England.
 She later married one of their COMPTON sons.
 Current thoughts are that at least part of this legend is not true, as the name CHILDEROY has English rather than French roots.
 Nothing has been resolved on this matter; records are scarce.